Blendify/blender-manual/blender_docs/manual/game_engine/python_api/videotexture.rst

    GameLogic.video.source.refresh()

-- If you have more than 1 material on the mesh and you want to modify a texture of one particular material, get its ID
+- If you have more than one material on the mesh and you want to modify a texture of one particular material, get its ID

 .. code-block:: python